MicrosoftDocs/azure-dev-docs/java/migrate-wildfly-to-wildfly-on-azure-kubernetes-service.md

 * What is the connection pool configuration?
 * Where can I find the JDBC driver JAR file?

-For more information see [About JBoss EAP Datasources](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html/configuration_guide/datasource_management)
+For more information see [DataSource Configuration](http://docs.wildfly.org/19/Admin_Guide.html#DataSource)

 ### Determine whether and how the file system is used

 Any usage of the file system on the application server will require reconfiguration or, in rare cases, architectural changes.
-File system may be used by JBoss EAP modules or by your application code.
+File system may be used by WildFly modules or by your application code.
 You may identify some or all of the scenarios described in the following sections.

 #### Read-only static content